The Grand Duchess and the Waiter: Plot

-A Russian Grand Duchess, Xenia (Florence Vidor) has taken rooms in a lavish Paris hotel, an emigré fleeing the Bolshevik Revolution.
+A Russian Grand Duchess, Xenia has taken rooms in a lavish Paris hotel, an emigré fleeing the Bolshevik Revolution.
 She begins selling her jewels to maintain her lifestyle.
-The wealthy Albert Belfort (Adolphe Menjou) is attracted to the duchess, but official protocol prohibits him from approaching a member of royalty without proper introductions of which none of his associates can provide.
+The wealthy Albert Belfort is attracted to the duchess, but official protocol prohibits him from approaching a member of royalty without proper introductions of which none of his associates can provide.
 Infatuated with her, he resorts to posing as a floor-waiter assigned to her suite—the duties of which he is utterly ignorant.
 His ineptitude offends the duchess and her royal entourage.
 To punish him, she makes him a member of her cortege, and assigns him to very menial labor.
 The duchess, however, finally falls in love with him but is forced to repulse him when others of the royal party find her in the waiter’s arms after she has swooned.
-Months later, Belort is despondently searching for the duchess, after he has rescued the last of her jewels.
+Months later, Belfort is despondently searching for the duchess, after he has rescued the last of her jewels.
 He finds Xenia, now the proprietor of a humble inn, and they are reunited in mutual love.